LoL ADC Macro Guide - Hypercarry your Team

 Or you can go with Kai'sa and Vayne that are consistent throughout the entire game.
 Both meet some shortcomings at the beginning of the match.
 But Kai'sa's mixed damage executions, or beastly repositions, and Vayne's 3-AA Press the Attack procs will genuinely make some mess sooner or later.

 You should also consider picking something that will work as a counter to the enemy.
-Caitlyn is Vayne's natural counter due to her range and keep out tools.
+Caitlyn is Vayne's natural counter due to her range and keeps out tools.
 Sivir somewhat counters Caitlyn by matching her pushing capabilities and blocking her abilities with a spell shield.
 Sivir will do poorly against Draven, who depends entirely on massive auto attacks.
 Varus will do fine versus Draven.
 But he will be most likely entirely smashed by Lucian.
 And this guy will be weak against Vayne due to her dodging capabilities.
 Basically, everything is a large cycle that can be interrupted by support picks.

 Runes and Spells